Holice na Ostrove – church of St Peter and St Paul

 History

-The first Romanesque church in Holice was built in the last quarter of the 12th century.
-In the first half of the thirteenth century, perhaps after the Mongol invasion of 1240-1241, it was replaced by a newer Romanesque-Gothic building, first mentioned in written sources in 1253, then still under the invocation of St. Peter.
-Its size indicated the wealth of the village that was then owned by Bratislava Castle.
+The first Romanesque church in Holice (originally called Gala, later Kostolna Gala) may have been built in the last quarter of the 12th century.
+In the first half of the 13th century, probably after the Mongol invasion of 1240-1241, it was replaced by a newer late-Romanesque building, first recorded in documents in 1253, then under the dedication of St. Peter.
+Its large size and developed spatial layout would indicate the wealth of the village, which was then part of the property of the Bratislava castle.

 Architecture